uwDavid/BuberDinner/readme.md

 dotnet new classlib -o BuberDinner.Domain
 ```

-In order for us to build the solution, we need to add the projects to the solution.
+In order for us to build the solution, we need to add the projects to the solution.<br>
 On Windows:

 ```
 dotnet sln add (ls -r **\*.csproj)
 ```

 On Linux: